What is it?

 There are three types of crowdfunding to be aware of:

 - Debt Crowdfunding - investors recieve their money back with an interest rate.

 - Donantion Crowdfunding - investors genuinely believe in a cause so they invest for this reason.
-Nothing is expected back - it is just out of the moral ethical intention.
+Nothing is expected back.

 - Equity Crowdfunding - investors invest for an exchange in equity.
 Shares or small stakes are exchanged for the investment.